xcl272/DVCADC/README.md

-# DVCADC
+# MVCASyn
-A deep learning model, named DVMPDC, is developed based on a dual-view representation and cross-attention mechanism to predict synergistic drug combinations.
+A deep learning model, named MVCASyn, is developed based on a dual-view representation and cross-attention mechanism to predict synergistic drug combinations.

 # Requirements
 python == 3.7.12